The Glass Hotel: Inspiration

-Jonathan Alkaitis' Ponzi scheme is based on the crimes of Bernie Madoff.
+Jonathan Alkaitis's Ponzi scheme is based on the crimes of Bernie Madoff.
 Mandel said, "I do want to be clear about this book: it's not about any real people.
 It's not about Madoff — or Madoff's family or Madoff's actual staff — but the crime is the same.
 That was my starting point.
 The thing that fascinated me the most was the staff involved.
 I found myself thinking, 'Who are these people who show up at work every morning to perpetuate a massive crime?'"

-As with Station Eleven (2014), Mandel is inspired by the "invisible world" of shipping and the "ghost fleet" of freighters off the shore of Malaysia after the global financial crisis in 2008.
-The Glass Hotel includes a reference to the "Georgia flu," the illness which drove the plot of Station Eleven, but adds that the illness never became a pandemic, and two characters from Station Eleven (shipping consultants Miranda and Leon) appear in The Glass Hotel.
+As with Station Eleven (2014), Mandel is inspired by the "invisible world" of shipping and the "ghost fleet" of freighters off the shore of Malaysia after the 2008 financial crisis.
+The Glass Hotel includes a reference to the "Georgia flu," the illness which drove the plot of Station Eleven.
+However, in this novel, the illness never became a pandemic.
+Two characters from Station Eleven (shipping consultants Miranda and Leon) also appear in The Glass Hotel.